RedisLabs/redislabs-docs/content/rc/security/admin-console-security/multi-factor-authentication.md

 categories: ["RC"]
 ---

-To reduce the chances of unauthorized access, Redis Enterprise Cloud allows users to enable Multi-Factor Authentication (MFA).
+To reduce the chances of unauthorized access, Redis Enterprise Cloud allows users to enable multi-factor authentication (MFA).

 When MFA is enabled, users must enter their username, password, and an authentication code when logging in.
 MFA requires a mobile device that can receive these authentication codes over text messaging.
-In addition, you may [use an authenticator app](#app) such as [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator).
+In addition, you may [use an authenticator app](#app) such as [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) as one of your factors.

 To further increase the security of the account, the account owner can [require MFA enforcement for all users](#enforcing).